 During the course of World Osprey Week we’re following the spring migration of several different Ospreys.
 Here’s an introduction to each of them.

 In late January 2013 four members of the Rutland Osprey team travelled to Senegal to see her at her winter home.
 To find out more, click here.
-This spring 30 began he journey back to Rutland Water on 10th March and arrived home on 26th March.
+This spring 30 began he journey back to Rutland Water on 11th March.
 To read about her journey, click here.

-Ilpo is a seven-year-old Finnish male Osprey.
+Ilpo is an eight-year-old Finnish male Osprey.
 He was fitted with GSM/GPS transmitter in July 2014 at his nest in southern Finland.
 That year Ilpo began his autumn migration on 3rd September and spent the winter in Guinea.

 Last spring Ilpo arrived back to his nest much later than usual; ten days after his mate, Helena.
 Sadly they failed to breed successfully, and so Ilpo set-off on his autumn migration much earlier than usual, returning to the same wintering site in Guinea.
-This sring Ilpo began the long journey back to Finland on 16th March.
+This spring Ilpo began the long journey back to Finland on 22nd March.

 Belle is a four year-old female Osprey from Massachusetts in the United States .
 She was satellite-tagged by Rob Bierregaard as a fledgling at a nest on Lake Tashmoo on Martha’s Vineyard’s north shore on 28 July 2010.
 She winters in Brazil near the Madeira River at the southern edge of the Amazon rainforest.
-This spring she began her northward migration on 4th March and arrived back at Martha’s Vineyard on 29th March.
+This spring she began her northward migration on 8th March.

 We are very grateful to Rob Bierregaard for allowing us to track Belle during World Osprey Week.
 To find out more about Rob’s Osprey migration studies in the United States, check out his website.